Analysis of a Deep Learning Model for 12-Lead ECG Classification Reveals Learned Features Similar to Diagnostic Criteria: Methods

 The model accepts a matrix with dimensions $N \times 4096 \times 12$ with $4096$ and $12$ defining the number of samples and leads, respectively. $N$ denotes the number of recordings to be processed.
 The model outputs a matrix with dimensions $N\times6$ assigning probabilities for six ECG abnormalities, namely first degree AV block, right bundle branch block, LBBB, sinus bradycardia, AF and sinus tachycardia.

-In medical applications like ECG diagnostics it is especially important for clinicians to understand the reasoning behind such a deep neural network.
-Explainable AI methods build a wrapper around the black box model, giving insight into possible features that led to the DNN's output.
+In medical applications such as ECG diagnostics it is important for clinicians to understand the reasoning of a DNN.
+XAI methods build a wrapper around the black box model, giving insight into possible features that led to the DNN's output.
 In this paper, we focus on two state-of-the-art attribution methods, IG and LRP.